entur/tiamat/README.md

 ## HikariCP
 Tiamat is using HikariCP.
-Most properties shoulbe be possible to be specified in in application.properties, like `spring.datasource.initializationFailFast=false`.
+Most properties shoul be be possible to be specified in in application.properties, like `spring.datasource.initializationFailFast=false`.
 More information here. https://github.com/brettwooldridge/HikariCP/wiki/Configuration
 See also http://stackoverflow.com/a/26514779

 # Postgres